 ELSS vs. other equity funds – comparison of returns

-Given our discussion about ELSS funds, we should expect their category returns to be higher than that of large cap funds but lower than that of non-ELSS multi-cap funds since the latter have more small stocks.
+Given our discussion about ELSS funds, we should expect their category returns to be higher than that of large-cap funds but lower than that of non-ELSS multi-cap funds since the latter has more small stocks.
 The table below shows that that has indeed been the case.
-Performance of ELSS funds over different historical time periods has been between that of large cap and non-ELSS multi-cap funds like one should expect from the analysis of benchmarks.
+Performance of ELSS funds over different historical time periods has been between that of large-cap and non-ELSS multi-cap funds like one should expect from the analysis of benchmarks.

 Hence investors, who have limit left under Section 80C can definitely go ahead and want to invest in equity funds, should definitely go ahead and invest in ELSS.

 However, if you have already exhausted your 1.5l limit, then there is no reason for investing in ELSS.
 Investors are better off investing in other equity funds where they can avoid the 3-year lock-in period.
 They can generate a similar kind of exposure as ELSS funds through a combination of large-cap and mid/multi-cap funds.
 These funds have a typical exit load period of 1-1.5 years and investors can enjoy long-term capital gains tax of 0 after 1 year of investment.